PerryAJ/jxb-dnd-sscce/README.md

 To build and run, execute `./gradlew run` on mac/linux, or `gradlew.bat run` on windows.

-To the project and collect needed dependencies without running, execute `./gradlew build` or `gradlew.bat build` (if on windows).
+To the build project and collect needed dependencies without running, execute `./gradlew build` or `gradlew.bat build` (if on windows).
 Then execute the `main()` in App.java.

 ### Issue